Amy Davies aims to settle the question once and for all: smartphone vs digital camera. Which is better for photographers and videographers?

 Smartphone vs Digital Camera: Screens and Viewfinders

 With smartphones, it’s generally all about the screen – as that’s how you’ll operate most of its functions.
 Screens on high-end smartphones are incredibly good now, with ultra-high resolutions and brightness.
-Although this doesn’t apply to every phone, often they’re also tough as they’ll use materials such as Gorilla Glass – manufacturers have become all too aware how easy it is to drop a smartphone.
+More of them are also now made tough as they’ll use materials such as Gorilla Glass – manufacturers have become all too aware how easy it is to drop a smartphone.

 We’re all familiar with a smartphone display at this point.
 Photo credit: Amy Davies